masterno/Advanced-Calorie-Estimator/README.md

 Honest Performance: After cleaning the data, the model achieved an R-squared of ~0.75.
 This means it can explain about 75% of the variation in calories burned, which is a strong and, more importantly, honest measure of its performance on clean, reliable data.

+Handling Model Limitations: Extrapolation Safeguard
+A key discovery during testing was that the model's training data had a maximum workout duration of 2 hours.
+When asked to predict for longer durations (e.g., 3 or 4 hours), the model would extrapolate its learned exponential curve, leading to physiologically impossible calorie estimates.

+To solve this, the app includes a dynamic safeguard:

+For workouts up to 2 hours, it uses the machine learning model directly.

+For workouts longer than 2 hours, it first calculates a baseline calorie burn at the 2-hour mark.
+It then uses this to create a personalized, linear burn rate (with a fatigue factor applied) to estimate the calories for the remaining duration.
+This prevents unrealistic predictions and makes the app more robust.

-The final web app uses this trained Lasso model, along with the specific scaling parameters from the dataset, to make its predictions.
+The final web app uses this trained Lasso model, along with the specific scaling parameters and safeguards from the dataset, to make its predictions.